 - No DEET: Health concerns regarding applying more than once daily.
 Picaridin as the main ingredient is a good choice for an alternative.

-These rules are not only for your child's safety but also for the person applying the sunscreen.
+These rules are not only for your child's safety but also for our teachers who apply lots of sunscreen and bug spray daily!
 For more information see the Environmental Working Group's website.

 News & Info

 Overview information about our news and info and events page.